 Robbie lived with cystic fibrosis until he was 33, he lives on in the festival and tournament he inspired.

 See here how your team can raise money for Cystic Fibrosis Canada and EARN A REBATE on your entry fees.

 The Robbie is proud to support…

-“Dwayne De Rosario, Honorary Robbie Chair, and Mike Ellis, Robbie Chair, present $50,000 donation to Jeff Beach, Cystic Fibrosis Canada, Ontario Regional Director at BMO Field during Toronto FC game.”
+“Dwayne De Rosario, Honorary Robbie Chair, and Mike Ellis, Robbie Chair, present $50,000 donation to Jeff Beach, Cystic Fibrosis Canada, Chief Executive Director Ontario, at BMO Field during Toronto FC game.”
 NOTE: Photo credit: Les Jones.